Eva Longoria: Searching for Mexico

-Eva Longoria: Searching for Mexico is an American travel and food show which premiered on March 26, 2023, on CNN.
-The series follows actress Eva Longoria, who travels around Mexico exploring its various cultures, cuisine and history.
-It was followed by a series set in Spain.
-The Mexico series was originally set to be an original for CNN+.
+Eva Longoria: Searching for Mexico is an American travel and food television series presented by Eva Longoria, which premiered on March 26, 2023, on CNN.

+The series follows actress Eva Longoria who travels around Mexico exploring its various cultures, cuisine and history.
+The series was originally set to be an original for CNN+.
+It was followed by another series hosted by Longoria, set in Spain.